planetlearning/planetlearning.github.io/pages/manual/myplanet.md

 ## Configure myPlanet

 Login in to the local RPi Planet server as the admin user and navigate to the Manager Setting page.
-Note the Tablet Pin number.
+Note the Tablet Pin number right next to the "Reset Pin" button.
 In the below example the Tablet Pin number is 9641.

 ![Tablet Pin](images/myplanet/tablet_pin.png)